opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/fw_rule_v2.html.markdown

 The following arguments are supported:

-* `region` - (Optional) The region in which to obtain the v1 Compute client.
-    A Compute client is needed to create a firewall rule.
-If omitted, the `region` argument of the provider is used.
-Changing this creates a new firewall rule.

 * `name` - (Optional) A unique name for the firewall rule.
 Changing this updates the `name` of an existing firewall rule.